 of God in all things.

-your own Christian ecological principles to this short list to accelerate your Reflection and Practice
+You might consider adding your own Christian ecological principles to this short list to accelerate your Reflection and Practice